 The Head of GIA is independent of the Executive Management of the Manager and reports to the Audit Committee of MCBCM semi-annually.
+The audit team executes its duties freely and objectively in accordance with the Institute of Internal Auditors' Code of Ethics and International Standards on independence and objectivity.
+All members of the audit team are required to sign the Code of Ethics on an annual basis.

 GIA ensures that the quality of internal audit services provided to the Manager is aligned with recognised best practices.
 GIA leverages on a systematic and disciplined approach, notably through the use of well-focused audit work programs and computer aided audit techniques to evaluate the effectiveness of the internal control systems of the Manager.
 The Institute of Internal Auditors requires each internal audit function to have an external quality assessment conducted at least once every five years.
-The last exercise was carried out in November/December 2018 [2023 currently in progress], by an internationally recognised auditing firm which confirmed the Internal Audit BU's compliance with the International Standards for the Professional Practice of Internal Audit issued by the above-mentioned institute.
+The last exercise was carried out in November/December 2018, by an internationally recognised auditing firm which confirmed the Internal Audit BU's compliance with the International Standards for the Professional Practice of Internal Audit issued by the above-mentioned institute.